 What jobs can students get after having completed the course?

 A SAUL graduate will of course will be in a position to start working in an architect’s office.
 This is the path followed by most graduates.
 An architect’s office in private practice can vary in size from a sole practitioner to an office of over 100 employees.
 Equally an architect’s office in a local authority context can mean that a young graduate is exposed to working across many local authority departments such as planning, transport or policy.
 A number of recent SAUL graduates have sought out alternate paths to practice, i.e. some have chosen to work solely on self-generated projects and design-build projects.
 Others have chosen to work directly with communities.
 Others have been employed as teaching assistants at SAUL.
-In fact there is a growing and healthy architectural culture of SAUL graduates choosing to stay and find work in both Limerick City and in the Limerick Region.
+There is a growing and healthy architectural culture of SAUL graduates choosing to stay and find work in both Limerick City and in the Limerick Region.
 SAUL’s Fab Lab Limerick is such a case in point.

 Architecture studies are broad, encompassing technical skills, design, art, history and presentation skills and some graduates move into other areas including teaching, mentoring at university, policy making or public administration, business or urban design, history, journalism, photography or other arts, furniture or model making, research and writing, or pursue further studies.